L1lith/Purple-Deprecated/README.md

 /abc
 /abc.html
 ```
+## Static Files
+Purple will automatically serve all static files (css, images, whatever) that are placed under the `/static` directory.
+DO NOT place these resources under the `/pages` directory.

 ## To Do
 1. Custom store implementation which automatically stores the state in localStorage and loads it upon navigation